Thenuri/fresh-express/README.md

 The CRM system manages inventory, measure sales, keep stack of the client information, order management, supplier management, send promotion details to customer.

-On completion of dispatch of each order system will send an email to the customer saying the order has been dispatched with the order information this is been done by mailtrap.

 This system is built with :
 <div>